This topic provides an overview of how Greenplum Database processes queries. Understanding this process can be useful when writing and tuning queries.

 cust_id.
 The plan is sliced on either side of the redistribute motion, creating slice 1 and slice 2.

 This query plan has another type of motion operation called a gather motion.
-A gather motion is when the segments send results back up to the master for presentation to the client.
+A gather motion is when the segments send results back up to the coordinator for presentation to the client.
 Because a query plan is always sliced wherever a motion occurs, this plan also has an implicit slice at the very top of the plan (slice 3).
 Not all query plans involve a gather motion.
 For example, a

 Greenplum creates a number of database processes to handle the work of a query.
-On the master, the query worker process is called the query dispatcher (QD).
+On the coordinator, the query worker process is called the query dispatcher (QD).
 The QD is responsible for creating and dispatching the query plan.
 It also accumulates and presents the final results.
 On the segments, a query worker process is called a query executor (QE).
 A QE is responsible for completing its portion of work and communicating its intermediate results to the other worker processes.

 There is at least one worker process assigned to each slice of the query plan.
 A worker process works on its assigned portion of the query plan independently.
 During query runtime, each segment will have a number of processes working on the query in parallel.